mahdi-hamdii/DevopsDoc/Docker/readme.md

 - If you don't explicitly set the user when starting the container, it will default to the user configured in the image, you can inspect the image to look this up.
 This is configured by the last USER line in the Dockerfile. it may also be configured by a parent image specified by the FROM line.
 - If neither the image, nor the run command specifies a user, docker defaults to `root`, `uid 0`.
 - By default, containers run as root.
 A container running as root has full control of the host system.
 It is dangerous to use root user so your image should specify `USER` instruction to specify `non-root` user for containers to run as.
+# Security Best Practices:
+- When building an image from Dockerfile, ensure that you use a minimal base image that matches your requirements.
+A smaller image not only offers portability and faster download but it also reduces the risk of vulnerabilities inroduced through dependencies.
+- **Multi-stage builds**: instead of images based on other images, multi stage allows you to pick your artifacts without inheriting vulnerabilities of base images on which you rely on.
+- When building your docker images consider the following best practices:
+    - Each container should only have one responsibility.
+    - Containers should be immultable, lightweight and fast.
+    - Avoid installing unecessary packages.
+This keeps the image clean and safe.
+- If you want have multiple images that have a lot in common, consider creating your own base image.
+- To keep your production image lean but allow for debugging, consider using it as the base image for debug image.
+Additional testing and debugging tooling can be added on top of the production image.